Cray-HPE/docs-csm/operations/boot_orchestration/Reporter.md

 The `bos-reporter` RPM must be installed on nodes in order for BOS to operate on them properly;
 it typically is installed in node images when they are being customized.

+> The BOS reporter RPM is not installed on [management nodes](../../glossary.md#management-nodes),
+> because BOS sessions should not include them as targets.

 (`linux#`) The reporter itself runs as a SystemD service.

 ```bash